opensensorhub/distributions/osh-rpi-geocam/README.md

 $ ../gradlew build
 ```

 The resulting Zip file is in the `build/distributions` folder.
-You can transfer it directly to your RPi and run with Java version >= 7.
+You can transfer it directly to your RPi, unzip and run with Java version >= 7.

 #### Startup